 You can be close to downtown Cancun, in the Hotel Zone, with lots of activity or stay on one of the two nearby islands, Isla Mujeres or Cozumel, for a more laid back setting.
 Whatever your choice, Cancun and the surrounding towns, have something for everybody.

-There are fun adventures for the entire family with lots to do and see.
+There are fun adventures for the entire family with lots to do and see during your Cancun trip.
 There are all inclusive day parks that offer zip lines, snorkeling, rafting, swimming the dolphins, underground exploration, cenotes and more.
 All are within easy driving distance from downtown on a main highway that is in very good condition.

-The best are Xel-Ha, Xplor and Xcaret.
+The best adventure parks are Xel-Ha, Xplor and Xcaret.
 With a few exceptions, all offer a one time charge that includes all you can drink (alcohol included), food, soda and activities.
-There are a few activities that are extra, such as swimming with the dolphins at Xel-Ha.

-Hint! - During your flight, you will receive a Customs and Immigration declaration form.
+Hint! - If you do depart from outside of Mexico, during your flight, you will receive a Customs and Immigration declaration form.
 It is quite common for the airlines to run out of the form, or at least the ones printed in English.
 Get one from the boarding area and complete it prior to boarding the flight.

-Once on the ground, you will be required to go through Mexico Immigration.
+Once on the ground, you will be required to go through Mexican Immigration and Customs.
 You will need a passport and your completed declaration form.
 IMPORTANT! - The Immigration Agent will give you back the lower portion of your declaration form.
 You must keep this with your passport as you will need it to leave the country.
-If you lose it, it will cost you $40 USD to replace and will also require some processing time.
+If you lose it, it will cost you $40 USD to replace and it will also require some processing time.